 The Faculty Review Panel is composed of 12 faculty, no staff, and no students (12-0-0).
+New members are to be added pending October 2018 election.

 The Faculty Review Panel is composed of twelve faculty members who stand available to serve, at the request of the Chair of the Faculty Steering Committee, as members of a review committee or hearing committee in cases involving Appeals of Reappointment or Promotion Decisions, Termination for Cause, or Imposition of Sanctions other than Dismissal.
 The twelve members are also members of the standing panel from which the President appoints a grievance committee to hear cases of alleged discrimination (see Non-Discrimination Policy and Grievance Procedures).